-What is the benchmark Yo-Yo scoring point for Indian team selection?
+What is the benchmark scoring point for Indian team selection?

 The current benchmark in the Yo-Yo test in the Indian team selection is said to be 19.5.

-And the Yo-Yo endurance test is usually conducted at the National Cricket Academy (NCA).
+And the test is usually conducted at the National Cricket Academy (NCA).

-With the Yo-Yo endurance test becoming the mandatory program in the Indian crcket team selection now, the Indian players are destined to go past the score of 19.5 to be available for the selection process.
+With this test becoming the mandatory program in the Indian cricket team selection now, the Indian players are destined to go past the score of 19.5 to be available for the selection process.

 So if you are a cricketer, prepare yourself now.